No products in the cart.

 Make 4 or 5 “parcels” of three links.
 Open a jump ring slide 2 soldered links on and close up the link (image 59).
 When soldering links where previously soldered links are in close proximity, there is risk of opening previous solder seems; this could result in soldering the links to each other.
 To minimize the risk, paint yellow ochre on the original solder seems (image 60) and place the links on the solder brick spaced in such a way that the solder does not touch any of the other links (image 61).
 Flux and solder the link (images 62 & 63).
 Pickle and rinse.

 Continue building the chain by taking two parcels of 3 links and join them with a seventh link (images 64 and 65).
-Then join two parcels of seven with a fifteenth link, and so on until the chain is the desired length.
+Join two parcels of seven with a fifteenth link, until the chain is the desired length.

 Step 11: Cleaning Up, Files or Emery?